The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Results

-where $\lambda_\beta$ and $\vec{u}_\beta$ are the leading eigenvalues and eigenvectors of the Gram matrix (Fig~\ref{fig:dual}B).
 Figure~\ref{fig:dual} thus illustrates a representation in which the readout geometry is dominated by a small number of principal directions, even when the underlying activation manifold is highly curved.
 This highlights the duality between encoding complexity and linear usability: \textit{complex internal representations can give rise to comparatively simple linear fields}.

-Finally, the LFP also reveals the evolution of the field geometry across layers.
+\paragraph{} Finally, the LFP also reveals the evolution of the field geometry across layers.
 In particular, eigenvalues of the Gram matrix show that the intrinsic dimensionality of the manifold increases over layers (Fig.~\ref{fig:dual}A)---with the exception of the last layer\footnote{This ``last layer anomaly''~\citep{sarfati2025lines} has been noted many times before, but remains to this day to be characterized and explained precisely.
 Intuitively, the model converges to a next token prediction.}.
 It may be interpreted as the deeper representations encoding an increasing number of features, requiring the feature field to densify and spread across more dimensions in readout space.